top of page

 If you’re dealing with shoulder pain when you play golf, the worst thing you can do is ignore it and hope it goes away.

 Shoulder impingement and rotator cuff injuries are common causes of shoulder pain in golf.
-To understand shoulder impingement, you have to understand some anatomy.
+Understanding shoulder impingement starts with some anatomy.
 At the top of the arm bone (the humerus) is a bony structure called the greater tubercle, also known as the greater tuberosity.
 Above it sits a piece of your scapula (shoulder blade) called the acromion.
-There is between these two bones lies a small but important space called the subacromial space.
+Between these two bones lies a small but important space called the subacromial space.
 It is usually about 6 mm in length.
 Inside this space is one of your rotator cuff tendons called the supraspinatus and a small cushioning structure called the subacromial bursa.

 If that space narrows too much, the rotator cuff tendons and bursa can become compressed or “pinched” between the bones.
 This is what we refer to as subacromial or shoulder impingement.